Configure SELinux

 5. Restart your system.

-SELinux relabelling will be triggered after you reboot your system.
-When finished, the system will reboot one more time automatically.
+SELinux relabelling starts after the reboot.
+When finished, the system reboots one more time automatically.

 6. Check the SELinux status: